-Kristin Cavallari Is Hosting 'Paradise Hotel,' A New Dating Show Perfect For Bachelor Nation
+Kristin Cavallari Is Hosting A New Dating Show Perfect For 'Bachelor' Fans

 It looks like Kristin Cavalarri's got a new gig that'll give Bach Nation fans something to hold them over as they wait for the debut of Bachelorette Season 15.
 On Friday, March 22, The Hollywood Reporter revealed that Cavallari will be hosting a reboot of Paradise Hotel, an early 2000s dating show, and it seems that showrunners couldn't have picked a more perfect person to headline the reality competition.